LMaiorano/StravaWeather/Documentation/Design plan/Design validation.md

 **MOSCOW method of features**

-Will do Must and Should have
+The Must Have and Should Have requirements are incoporated in the design.

 **Approach validation**